alphagov/govuk-design-system/src/components/text-input/index.md

 {% from "_example.njk" import example %}

+See the [change history](/components/text-input/history) for the Text input component

 {{ example({ group: "components", item: "text-input", example: "default", html: true, nunjucks: true, open: false, size: "s", loading: "eager" }) }}

 ## When to use this component